Skip to main content

 D

-Flowers open from mid-April through early May in the Pacific Northwest, lasting 2–3 weeks.
-Each umbel of 3–8 flowers opens nearly simultaneously.
-Pollinated by large bees and wasps attracted to the copious nectar.
-After flowering, the stem remains erect as seed capsules develop, then the entire above-ground structure yellows and collapses by late June.
+Flowers open from mid-April through early May in the Pacific Northwest, lasting 2-3 weeks.
+Each umbel of 3-8 flowers opens nearly simultaneously.
+Pollination is by large bees and wasps attracted to the copious nectar.
+After flowering, the stem stays erect as seed capsules develop, then the entire above-ground structure yellows and collapses by late June.
 Bulbs enter dormancy in summer.

 Detailed Descriptions